PervazGolrang/pg-small-labs/Cisco-Checkpoint-Segmentation-Lab/Steps/Step01_FW.md

 ## 3. Setting up DHCP

-DHCP Server has to be enabled at the top `Enable DHCP Server`, and in the configuration-box `Enable DHCP Subnet`.
+Enable the DHCP server, activate **Enable DHCP Server** at the top.
+Then, in the configuration box, make sure **Enable DHCP Subnet** is also selected.

-The network address and subnet mask can be grabbed from the **Network Interfaces** from selecting `Get from interface..`.
+The network address and subnet mask can be selected from the **Network Interfaces** from selecting **Get from interface..**.

 ![Step01 - DHCP creation](/Cisco-Checkpoint-Segmentation-Lab/Images/Step01_DHCP.png)